-- key environmental issues, - likely significant environmental effects and alternatives which need to be considered, - assessment methods to be employed, and the - structure and contents of the Environmental Report.
+- key environmental issues; - likely significant environmental effects and alternatives which need to be considered; - assessment methods to be employed; and - the structure and contents of the SEA Environmental Report.

-The scoping process allows for consultation with specified environmental authorities on these aspects, and submissions received as part of the exercise informed the plan-making process and the preparation of the Environmental Report for the Draft Variation.
+The scoping process allowed for consultation with specified environmental authorities on these aspects, and submissions received as part of the exercise informed the plan-making process and the preparation of the Environmental Report for the Draft Variation.

-The environmental authorities as specified in Article 13A(4) of the Planning and Development Regulations 2001, as amended, are set out in Table 1.2.
+The environmental authorities as specified in Article 13A(4) of the Planning and Development Regulations 2001, as amended, are set out in Table 2.2 below.

-As listed in Article 13A(4) of the Planning and Development Regulations 2001, as amended Current relevant Authority 7 Applicable to Draft Variation No. 1 of Trim Development Plan (i) the Environmental Protection Agency, No change Yes. (ii) the Minister for the Environment, Community and Local Government, Now the Minister for Housing, Planning and Local Government, Yes. (iii) where it appears to the planning authority that the plan or programme, or modification of the plan or programme, might have significant effects on fisheries or the marine environment, the Minister for Agriculture, Marine and Food, and the Minister for Communications, Marine and Natural Resources, Now the Minister for Agriculture, Food and the Marine, and the Minister for Communications, Climate Action and Environment, No. (iv) where it appears to the competent authority that the plan or programme, or amendment to a plan or programme, might have significant effects in relation to the architectural or archaeological heritage or to nature conservation, the Minister for Arts, Heritage and Gaeltacht Affairs, and Now the Minister for Culture, Heritage and the Gaeltacht, Yes. (v) any adjoining planning authority whose area is contiguous to the area of a planning authority which prepared a draft plan, proposed variation, or local area plan - Yes.
-County Councils of: Louth, Monaghan, Cavan, Westmeath, Kildare, South Dublin and Fingal.
+Table 2.2: Specified Environmental Authorities for consultation under SEA Scoping sted in Article 13A(4) of the Planning and elopment Regulations 2001, as amended Current relevant Authority Applicable to Draft Variation No. 1 of Trim Development Plan (i) the Environmental Protection Agency (EPA).
+No change Yes (ii) the Minister for the Environment, Community and Local Government.
+Now the Minister for Housing, Planning and Local Government Yes (iii) where it appears to the planning authority that the plan or programme, or modification of the plan or programme, might have significant effects on fisheries or the marine environment, the Minister for Agriculture, Marine and Food, and the Minister for Communications, Marine and Natural Resources.
+Now the Minister for Agriculture, Food and the Marine, and the Minister for Communications, Climate Action and Environment No (iv) where it appears to the competent authority that the plan or programme, or amendment to a plan or programme, might have significant effects in relation to the architectural or archaeological heritage or to nature conservation, the Minister for Arts, Heritage and Gaeltacht Affairs.
+Now the Minister for Culture, Heritage and the Gaeltacht Yes (v) any adjoining planning authority whose area is contiguous to the area of a planning authority which prepared a draft plan, proposed variation, or local area plan. - Yes County Councils of: Louth, Monaghan, Cavan, Westmeath, Kildare, South Dublin & Fingal.